 - 1. Click on Edit in the upper banner. - 2.
-Click on 🔲 on the row of the rule set to update advanced protection or the rule set, as the case may be.
+If you wish to update each rule set individually, click on the action menu to the right of the rule set line, then on I to update advanced protection or the rule set as appropriate. - or -